 THE 2022 NFI FILM CLUB LINE-UP WILL BE ANNOUNCED SUMMER 2022!

 HOW IT WORKS Running October through December, each Film Club event will focus on diverse Indigenous subjects and topics.
 Consult the discussion guides to help adapt the Film Club activities into social studies, science, history or other areas of study.
 Films are available to view in advance of Film Club discussions and each classroom will receive access to discussion guides and instructions on how to join the live Q&A.

-REGISTER YOUR CLASSROOM Registration for Film Club 2021 is now open!
-Click "Register" on the select film(s) below to sign up your classroom to participate.
-Registration includes a screening link to the film with details to join a live filmmaker Q&A (below), accompanied curriculum, and access to the NFI Film Club Online Course.
+REGISTER YOUR CLASSROOM Registration for Film Club 2022 is opening soon!
+Click "Register" on the select film(s) to sign up your classroom to participate.
+Registration includes a screening link to the film with details to join a live filmmaker Q&A (below), and accompanied discussion guides.

-Major support for the NFI Film Club is provided by the Dennis & Phyllis Washington Foundation, the Llewellyn Foundation.
+Major support for the NFI Film Club is provided by the Dennis & Phyllis Washington Foundation, the Llewellyn Foundation and Humanities Montana.
 Support is also provided by the Greater Montana Foundation, benefitting the people of Montana by encouraging communications, with an emphasis on electronic media, on issues, trends, and values of importance to present and future generations of Montanans.
 Additional support for the NFI Film Club is provided by the Montana Community Foundation and the Montana Office of Public Instruction.